 Project-based learning is a comprehensive instructional approach to engage students in sustained, cooperative investigation (Bransford & Stein, 1993).

 Within its framework students collaborate, working together to make sense of what is going on.
-Project-based instruction differs from inquiry-based activity — activity most of us have experienced during our own schooling by its emphasis on cooperative learning.
+Project-based instruction differs from inquiry-based activity — an activity most of us have experienced during our own schooling by its emphasis on cooperative learning.
 Inquiry is traditionally thought of as an individually done, somewhat isolated activity.
-Additionally, project-based instruction differs from traditional inquiry by its emphasis on students’ own artifact construction to represent what is being learned.
+Additionally, project-based instruction differs from traditional inquiry by its emphasis on students’ artifact construction to represent what is being learned.

 Students pursue solutions to nontrivial problems by

 - communicating their ideas and findings to others

 - A driving question or problem that serves to organize and drive activities, which taken as a whole amount to a meaningful project

 - Culminating product(s) or multiple representations as a series of artifacts, personal communication (Krajcik), or consequential task that meaningfully addresses the driving question.
 (Brown & Campione,1994).